cortexrd/Knack-Toolkit-Library/README.md

     NodeJS_FileServer.js**.
 Each time you refresh your app\'s page, you will see logs showing the path and file name requested.

-8)  Open a browser to your Knack App.
+8)  Open a browser to your Knack app.

 9)  Check console logs to see if all is looking good.